rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

     sosreport (version 2.3)

-The following plugins are currently enabled:
+The following plug-ins are currently enabled:

 --- | --- |
 apache | Apache-related information for Debian&trade; distributions